ZaBAOW/Inventation/README.md

 session.
 When they log in to their site again they will be able to return to the version of the site they last left on.

+**September 2018 update:**
+Users will begin on the homepage with the option to go to either the login page or th signup page.
+If the user does not have a profile, they will go to the signup page to create one.
+After creating their profile the user will be redirected to the login page where they will input the username and password of their newly created account.
+If the user has a profile or beleives to have one, they will go to the login page.
+The user will then enter their username and password.
+If valid the user will be redirected to the site-creation page.
+Otherwise the user will be presented with an alert telling them that their input was invalid.
+In the case that the user does not have a profile, there is a link under the login input fields that will redirect the user to the signup page where they will create a profile and return to the login page.

+In the instance of a returning user, when the site-creation page is loaded, the user's last saved session will be loaded.
+If the user is new an alert will ask the user if they want to create a new session.
+Clicking yes will create the new session and append an info box for the user by default.
+The user can remove the info box if they wish.
+After, the user can append and remove features from the side navigation bar, which is accessed by via the menu icon in the upper left corner of the page.
+The current features are: InfoBox, Count Down timer, and slideshow.
+Info box allows for the addition of text to the page.
+Count Down allows for the addition of a timer that count down to the user's selected date.
+Slideshow allows the user to upload images to a slideshow.
+When the user is finished they can use the save function also found in the side navigation bar.
+An alert will appear if the session is saved successfully.

 ## Userflow
 to do: